 What makes it interesting?

-This project approached 1000 bid items, and Kerr Construction won by being just 1.2 percent lower than the next bidder.
+This project approached 1000 bid items, and Kerr Contractors won by being just 1.2 percent lower than the next bidder.
 The project, which runs through a Superfund site, includes specialized contamination removals and procedures as well as unexploded ordinance training, as the project encroaches on an abandoned artillery range.

 How HCSS Software assisted with this project